What Secrets Did Puccini Know About Leading People?

-It wasn’t a straight line to success however.
-His second opera, Edgar, bombed and without the staunch support of Giulio Ricardo, a music publisher who’d bought into Giacomo early on, its likely he would have disappeared without trace.
+It wasn’t a straight line of success, however.
+His second opera, Edgar, bombed and without the staunch support of Giulio Ricardo, a music publisher who’d bought into Giacomo early on, it is likely he would have disappeared without a trace.

 Success And Tragedy